BLSQ/iaso/docs/pages/dev/reference/guidelines/api/api.en.md

 ## Notes

 Do we really need this custom mutation options just for snackbar ? could be set as query client default

+Not using useSearchparams makes the testing nearly impossible :/

+right now we go : form => submit => redirect => API call and validate I get we do this because of direct url access

+with searchParams

+direct url access => api call and validate (useEffect with searchParams dep) form submit : updateSearchParams (no harsh redirect) => API call and validate (useEffect with searchParams dep)